Selecting Refrigeration for Your Boat

 Power availability varies depending on boat type.
 Powerboats generate electrical power constantly while underway, so their only limitations occur when anchored and away from shorepower, operating on the House batteries.
 Sailboats, especially long-distance cruisers, require highly efficient systems to minimize the need for battery-charging engine operation.

-Engel 43qt.
-Portable Refrigerator/Freezer operates on either 12V DC or 110V AC power.
+Norcold's NRF-45 Portable Refrigerator/Freezer operates on 12V DC, 24V DC or 120V AC power and has a capacity of 1.6 cubic feet.
 Great for the car, boat or mountain cabin.

 Ice chests: Most weekend boaters can keep their food cold with a portable ice chest or built–in icebox–both of which are simple, inexpensive, and have no mechanical parts to break down.
 Fishermen use ice chests for storing their catch or keeping frozen bait fresh.
 Ice chests are useful as supplemental food storage space onboard larger boats for extending cruising range.